7 April 2020

 - When visiting the patient’s cabin, try to maintain a distance (of more than 1 metre) and ensure good hand hygiene.

 - Protective equipment such as that used for protecting the mouth and the nose, or FFP2/3 respirators, should be reserved for those caring for a sick crew member and for those who have been instructed in the use of protective equipment.
+As far as possible, a surgical mask and protective gloves should be used in the treatment of an infected person.

 - A maritime declaration of health must be submitted before entering port in accordance with the requirements of the port or country concerned.